U.S. cargo ship blasts off with supplies for space station

+* Harvard Bioscience Inc files for non-timely 10-K - sec filing Source text (http://bit.ly/2nwkqVz) Further company coverage:

-CAPE CANAVERAL Fla - An unmanned Orbital Sciences Corp Antares rocket blasted off from a seaside launch pad in Virginia on Sunday, sending a Cygnus cargo ship on its way to the International Space Station, a NASA Television broadcast showed.
+CAPE CANAVERAL, Fla.
+July 13 - An unmanned Orbital Sciences Corp Antares rocket blasted off from a seaside launch pad in Virginia on Sunday, sending a Cygnus cargo ship on its way to the International Space Station, a NASA Television broadcast showed.

 The 133-foot-tall (41-meter-tall) rocket lifted off at 12:52 p.m.
 EDT/1652 GMT from a commercially operated launch pad at NASA's Wallops Island Flight Facility on the Virginia coast.